Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Manual.md

 These files contain experiment metadata and calculation results.
 They can be imported into **RStudio** (or any other analysis environment) for statistical processing and visualization.

-The data in the Squares, Tracks and Recordings files are a compilation from the last time you ran Generate Squares (either directly or throught the TrackMate plugin).
-You can verify manually by for example opening the Recording file in Excel, apply a filter and see which Experiments are included.
+The data in the Squares, Tracks, and Recordings files are a compilation from the last time you ran Generate Squares (either directly or through the TrackMate plugin).
+You can verify manually by, for example, opening the Recording file in Excel, apply a filter and see which Experiments are included.
 Per Experiment only the recordings are included for which the Process Flag was set to True.

 The values you selected for Min Required Density Ratio, Min Required R Squared, Max Allowable Variability and Neighbour mode are incorporated in the Recordings file.
 The changes you may have made in the Viewer with the **Selecting Squares** or **Assign Cells** options are not included in the data, but stored in separate **Square Override** and **Recording Override** files (in the Project Root) yet and still need to be incorporated.
-A separate command line utility is avaiulable for that.
+A separate command line utility is available for that.